jnoriega232/osticket-prereqs/README.md

 <p>

-**Step 14:** Continue setting up osTicket in the browser.
-Go back to your browser and select Continue.
+**Step 14: Continue setting up osTicket in the browser** Go back to your browser and select Continue.
 You should land at the page below.
 Fill out the first two sections: System Settings and Admin User.

 <p align="center">
 <img src="https://i.imgur.com/yiCMjxE.png" height="70%" width="70%" alt="osTicket Prereqs and Installation"/>